Jfortin1/ComBatHarmonization/R/README.md

-# ComBatHarmonization: tutorial in R
+# ComBat harmonization in R

 ##### Installation